Contact In Women’s Hockey

 Although many people would say that body checking will make women more aware of their surroundings in the rink, many would say that this is unnecessary.
 These individuals would say that it is possible to train women to play “heads up” hockey and be more aware of their surroundings without incorporating body checking into the game.

 Generally, it might be a much better idea to train women to keep their heads up while playing and be active rather than passive.
 However, this does not require that they check each other.
-As mentioned, our training software can also help with this.

 Many feel that incorporating body checking into women’s hockey would take away what makes it enjoyable.
 While technically very similar to men’s hockey, women’s hockey is very different to watch because of the various rules.
 Women’s hockey is more about skating and multiple types of skills that don’t involve the same level of physicality.